Metaswitch/clearwater-readthedocs/docs/Backups.md

     provisioning1372813082506
     provisioning1372813143119

-You can also specify a directory to search in for backups, e.g. for Homestead:
+You can also specify a directory to search in for backups, e.g. for `homestead_provisioning`:

 `sudo /usr/share/clearwater/bin/list_backups.sh homestead_provisioning <backup dir>`

 ## Taking a Manual Backup

-The process for taking a manual backup varies between Ellis and Homestead, Homer and Memento.
-Note that in all cases,
+The process for taking a manual backup varies between Ellis and Vellum.
+Note that in both cases,

 *   the backup is stored locally and should be copied to a secure backup server to ensure resilience
 *   this process only backs up a single local node, so the same process must be run on all nodes in a cluster to ensure a complete set of backups